-The American Community Survey, conducted by the U.S. Census Bureau, publishes detailed estimates about rental housing throughout the United States each year.
+The American Community Survey (ACS), conducted by the U.S. Census Bureau, publishes detailed estimates about rental housing throughout the United States each year.
 Gross rent includes both the contract rent and any additional utility and fuel costs.

 Unlike the Census—which is an exact count of people and households every ten years—ACS statistics are estimated based on a representative survey sample.
 (The data in this story only considers occupied rental housing with rent payments.)

 How has the U.S. median rent changed over time?